mburolla/siu-java-spring-boot-da-1/assignments.md

 that links to the memberId.

 # Ex 19.
 405 Method Not Allowed
 Tired of seeing this error in Postman?
-Mee too!
+Me too!

 Start a new IntelliJ project and create a Java commandline tool that creates a function signature for a SpringBoot ReST endpoint.
 The program works something like this: